MdSaddamKazmi/CAP/README.md

-clone this repo and switch to branch : add_basic_schema_and_service
+clone this repo and switch to branch : add_basic_schema_and_service (No need to clone the repo again if you have already cloned it once. you can just switch to above mentioned branch)

 Below steps have been taken ==>
 * Added schema file in db folder and service file in srv folder